ossianhanning/aio-rdb-vfs/README.md

 Note that this is a work-in-progress.
 A large roadblock right now is that WinFSP does not support hard links/symbolic links.

+This solution specifically targets the Windows platform and Real-Debrid currently, but expanding it to other providers and platforms is very possible.

 ## Features

 - **QBittorrent API Emulation**: Provides a QBittorrent-compatible API that Sonarr and Radarr can connect to.